Haghanimanesh/ma.haghanimanesh-resume/index.md

   <p class="p1"><b>4.
 Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
 "Thermal Modeling of Heating, Cooling and Solar Power of a Zero Energy Building with TRNSYS and TRNBUILD Software."
 To be submitted.
 (This article related to the project of Advanced solar energy course)</p>
   <a class="button button1"  href="https://haghanimanesh.github.io/ma.haghanimanesh-resume/abstract4.html"><b> Abstract of Article</b></a>

   <p class="p1"><b>5.
 Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
-"4E analyses of heat recovery processes from the annealing process of cold rolled steel coils."
+"Exergy-economic and exergy-environment analysis of waste heat recovery process from annealing furnace of cold rolled steel coils during cooling phase."
 In preparation.
 (This article related to the master of science thesis course)</p>
+  <a class="button button1"  href="https://haghanimanesh.github.io/ma.haghanimanesh-resume/abstract7.html"><b> Abstract of Article</b></a>

+   <p class="p1"><b>6.
+Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
+"Exergy-economic and exergy-environmental analysis of waste heat recovery process from exhaust gas of box annealing furnace in cold rolling mill" In preparation.
+(This article related to the master of science thesis course)</p>
+  <a class="button button1"  href="https://haghanimanesh.github.io/ma.haghanimanesh-resume/abstract8.html"><b> Abstract of Article</b></a>

+   <p class="p1"><b>7.
+Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
+"Study of new methods for dust control in industries" Internal magazine of Esfahan's Mobarakeh Steel complex (Jan.
+2021) (In Persian)</p>

   <hr/>
   <!-- -------------------------------------------------------- -->
   <h1 class="p1" style="font-size:25px"><b>Research Interests:</b></h1>